Food Service Program

 PROCEDURE FOR THE COLLECTION AND PAYMENT FOR CHARGED MEALS

 It is the responsibility of the parents to provide lunch for their children while at school.
 However, it is important that children receive the nutrition they need to stay focused during the school day.
-This procedure shall apply in the event that a child neither has a lunch nor the funds to purchase a lunch.
+This procedure shall apply in the event that a child does not have a lunch or the money to purchase one.

 A high school student (Grades 8 – 12) may charge only one (1) lunch at any time until their charges are paid.